juhasev/sample-ninja-help/panelist-manager-fraud.md

 #### SURVEY SECURITY
 Returned back from a survey with security status.

-#### FAKE EMAIL
-Email does not resemble name, initials or birthdate.

 #### DUPLICATE
 Survey exit duplicate or reconciled as duplicate.